yashrsharma44/yashrsharma44.github.io/content/pages/about.md

 template = "about.html"
 +++

-I am a Physics undergraduate student at IIT Kharagpur.
-I have interest in Programming, Open Source, Physics and Gadgets.
-My other name is Aditya Vikram Singh.
+Undergraduate student at IIT Kharagpur.

 ## FAQs